phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_from_source_github_intro.rst

 Build with GitHub for registered users
 =========================================

-The following sections explain how to create a build using the prebuilt proprietary binaries/images available on GitHub.
+Create a build using the prebuilt proprietary binaries/images available on GitHub.

 .. include:: host_machine_requirements_reg_unreg.rst